Square waves, or non-elephant biology

 How to think about non-sine waveforms if all the electronic theory deals in sines?

-For newcomers, it’s easy to conclude that there’s something rotten in the kingdom of electronics: virtually all the intuitive, hobbyist-friendly rules for analyzing the response of electronic circuits work only for sine waves.
-The underlying theory dates back to the early days of radio; although sine waves crop up often in nature, the math doesn’t seem to be applicable to, say the world of square waves in modern digital circuitry.
+For newcomers to the field of electronics, it can be dumbfounding that virtually all the intuitive, hobbyist-friendly rules for analyzing the response of electronic circuits work only for sine waves.
+Although sine waves often crop up in nature, the associated math doesn’t seem to be directly applicable to, say, square waves that are ubiquitous in modern digital circuitry.

-The fixation of sine waves makes some sense.
-As discussed in an earlier introductory article, such waveforms have some nice mathematical properties: when they travel through capacitors or inductors, they emerge on the other end looking essentially the same, with their amplitude and phase adjusted according to a simple formula.
-The case of other waveforms is more complex and notionally calls for advanced calculus.
+Sine waveforms have some nice mathematical properties: for example, when they travel through capacitors or inductors, they emerge on the other end looking essentially the same, with their amplitude and phase adjusted according to simple formulas.
+The case of other waveforms is more complex and notionally calls for serious calculus.

-Still, the explanation feels like a cop-out.
-In effect, we have divided the field into elephant and non-elephant biology — and we’re really proud that the elephant stuff is quite easy to grasp!
+Still, the reliance on sine-wave math feels like a cop-out.
+In effect, we have divided the field into elephant and non-elephant biology — and we’re really proud that the elephant stuff is quite easy to grasp.

 Luckily, there’s one invaluable and accessible trick for dealing with non-elephant square waves: as it turns out, they can be approximated as a sum of a sine wave at the fundamental frequency, plus sine waves at that frequency’s odd multiples.
 Specifically, the time-domain formula is: